Cassius Gray Fundraiser

 The doctors originally thought that the second surgery could wait 1 to 2 years but with a recent ER trip and new scans surgery needs to be done as soon as possible.
 To be able to do the next surgery though the right side of the brain needs more time to heal.
 The doctors are taking things day by day as the left side deteriorates faster than expected yet the right side continues to heal to decide when the optimal time for surgery will be.
 Whitney has needed to step away from work to stay at home to care for Cas and bring him to all his doctor visits/therapy sessions to help him become strong enough for another surgery.

-Throughout all this Lend-A-Hand-Up for Kids has partnered with her to help raise funds to cover the medical costs for Cas.
+Throughout all this Lend-A-Hand-Up for Kids has partnered with her to help raise funds to cover the medical costs and living expenses for Cas and to help cover other expenses as well.
 There has been a benefit for Cas setup where funds will go directly to Whitney, primary parent responsible for all the medical costs of Cas.

 Lend-A-Hand-Up is further helping Whitney by boosting all donations by 20%!
 What this means is every donation is matched by 20% up to a total of $5,000.
 All donations, words of encouragement, and shares are greatly appreciated!!
 Mark your calendars for July 18th as we’ll be hosting a fundraiser event for Cas – stay tuned for more details!